-A student attending full-time, enrolled in approximately 15 credits per semester, will be able to complete the A.A.S. in Aviation-Commercial Pilot in four semesters.
+A student attending full-time enrolled in approximately 15 credits per semester, will be able to complete the A.A.S. in Aviation-Commercial Pilot in four semesters.

-The Professional Pilot Program contains features that will achieve the level of pilot proficiency equivalent to that achieved by a training course prescribed in the Appendixes (B, C and D) to Part 141.
-In addition to meeting regulatory requirements, the Professional Pilot Program offers an enrolled student a seamless, yet comprehensive and cohesive, course of training beginning with private pilot training and continuing through commercial pilot training to ultimately achieve Commercial Pilot certification.
+The Commercial Pilot Program contains features that will achieve the level of pilot proficiency equivalent to that achieved by a training course prescribed in Appendixes (B, C, and D) to Part 141.
+In addition to meeting regulatory requirements, the program offers an enrolled student a seamless, yet comprehensive and cohesive, course of training beginning with private pilot training and continuing through commercial pilot training to ultimately achieve Commercial Pilot certification.

-Flight fees are assessed at the beginning of each semester.
+All tuition and course fees are assessed at the beginning of each semester.
 The student will be responsible for attending the scheduled flight lesson.
 Any missed appointments will be handled individually per the flight school's policies.
 No retakes of a failed course will be allowed due to poor attendance.
 Any cancellations beyond the control of the student and flight school will be discussed with Ozarka faculty/staff to determine if any violation of policies has occurred.
 If a student is unable to complete the class within the academic schedule for the registered semester as shown in the published class schedule, the student must bring this problem to the attention of the flight school staff or faculty as this may affect future funding for subsequent classes.
-If a student is found not progressing at a normal rate, a meeting between the flight school instructor and faculty will occur to determine the cause of the problem and possible solution.
+If a student is found not progressing at a normal rate, a meeting between the flight school instructor and faculty will occur to determine the cause of the problem and possible solutions.
 Students will be expected to address any possible problems regarding flight training with faculty as soon as possible.
-Should a student not complete the required hours of flight training/ground instruction, fees will be returned on a prorated basis
+Tuition and fees may be refunded in accordance with the refund of tuition policy and schedule.